nDriaDev/react-tools/apps/react-tools-demo/src/markdown/getKeyObjectFromValue.md

 # getKeyObjectFromValue
 Function that given an object and a value, returns the corrispondent key of this value or undefined.
+[See demo](https://nDriaDev.io/react-tools/#/utils/getKeyObjectFromValue)

 ## API